 - It is important that a welding instructor be able to actually weld the welding the process they are teaching, that they can do effective demonstrations of the right and wrong ways to do a weld.

 There are a host instructors out there who have golden arms and can make high level welds, but do not have the ability to communicate their riches in talent to the student learners.

-There are less skilled intructors that have better measured results because they are well trained or gifted as teachers.
+There are less skilled instructors that have better measured results because they are well trained or gifted as teachers.